For information about the Re-applicant process, please click here.

 Only Pre-Health Professions Advisory Committee participants who have applied to health professional school and released their Committee letter for a previous admission cycle are eligible for the re-applicant process.

 An individual participating in the re-applicant process is not reviewed by the full Pre-Health Professions Advisory Committee.
 Rather, an individual Pre-Health Professions advisor writes an addendum to the applicant’s previous Committee letter detailing how the applicant has improved his or her candidacy.
-The applicant is responsible for providing supporting information to the Pre-Health advisor writing this addendum.
-Pre-Health advisors are randomly assigned to re-applicants.
+The applicant is responsible for providing supporting information to the Pre-Health office via the Pre-Health Applications Database.
+Pre-Health advisors are randomly assigned to write the addendum.
 Re-applicants are held to the same policies and procedures for releasing their re-applicant letters as the first time Pre-Health Professions Advisory Committee applicants.

 You must register as a re-applicant by mid-June of the calendar year prior to the intended year of admission.
 For example, those participating in this cycle of the Pre-Health Professions Advisory Committee (year of admission Fall 2018) would have to register as a re-applicant by Friday, June 16, 2017 to work with the Pre-Health Professions re-applicant process.

-To register as a re-applicant, you must fill out a re-applicant registration form online, which is made available on the Pre-Health Professions website in Spring, typically in April.
-Additional information is required, but may be submitted after the Friday in June deadline.
-This additional required information includes an updated autobiography detailing your activities and accomplishments since participating in the Pre-Health Professions Advisory Committee and at least one new letter of recommendation that speaks to your recent activities whether they be academic, clinical, or professional in nature.
-All information must be received before your re-applicant letter can begin being processed.
+As a re-applicant, you must register through the Pre-Health Applications Database (using the re-applicant portal) in late Spring, typically mid-April to mid-June.
+Additional information is required at registration and includes an updated personal statement, an essay detailing new activities and accomplishments since participating in the Pre-Health Professions Advisory Committee, and at least one new letter of recommendation that speaks to your recent activities whether they be academic, clinical, or professional in nature.
+Your re-application must be completely submitted before your re-applicant letter can begin being processed.

 If you reapply within two years of your initial Committee application, you are required to provide at least one or two new letters of recommendation.
 Note that some health professional schools will not accept letters of recommendation that are even one year old.
 It is your responsibility to find out how the health professional school to which you are applying treats old letters and act accordingly.
 If you reapply more than two years after your initial Committee application, it is recommended that you provide all new (or updated) letters of recommendation.